waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Cursor Persistence: The battle move menu remembers the last selected move across turns and battles.
 Always verify cursor position before confirming.
 - Menu Navigation: Start, Party, and Battle menus wrap.
 Use relative navigation for efficiency.
 - Tool Reliability: Custom tools must be verified and refined immediately if they produce incorrect results.
 Avoid calling complex tools in the same turn as opening a menu to prevent stale state issues.
 - Tile Navigability: NPCs, certain trees, and ledges block paths.
-Verify collision before planning long routes.
+Use 'run_code' to verify tile navigability before planning long routes.
-- Battle Discipline: Verify cursor position after closing sub-menus or between turns.
+- Battle Discipline: Always check the move index before pressing A in battle, as the cursor remembers the previous selection.

 ## Verified Mechanics & Type Effectiveness
+- Ghost Immunity: Ghost-type Pokemon are immune to Normal (e.g., Wrap, Leer) and Fighting-type moves.
 - Hoppip Immunity: Lick (Ghost) fails to affect wild Hoppip (Grass/Flying) in this game.
-Hypothesis: Hoppip treated as Normal-type or Ghost type-chart changed.
+Hypothesis: Hoppip is treated as Normal-type or Ghost type-chart has been modified.
-- Ghost Typing: Ghost is immune to Normal (Wrap, Leer) and Fighting moves.
-Lick (Ghost) is ineffective against Normal types.
-- Hypnosis: Fails on targets already affected by a status condition (e.g. Paralyzed, Sleep).
+- Hypnosis Failure: Hypnosis fails on targets already affected by a status condition (e.g., Paralyzed, Sleep).
 - Sweet Scent: Triggers immediate wild encounter on valid grass tiles.

 ## Training Log: XENON